-Chair LaRe, Vice Chair Swearingen, Ranking Member Leland, and members of the committee, thank you for allowing me to present this testimony in opposition to House Bill 99.
-I am writing to you today as a mother of two, the spouse of a teacher who was involved in a school shooting, a voter, a social worker, and a volunteer in the Ohio chapter of Moms Demand Action for Gun Sense in America.
+Chair LaRe, Vice Chair Swearingen, Ranking Member Leland, and members of the committee, thank you for allowing me to present this testimony in opposition to House Bill 99 and the Sub House Bill 99.
+I am writing to you today as a mother of two, the spouse of a teacher who was involved in a school shooting, a voter, and a social worker.
 I oppose HB 99 because I am strongly against the danger it poses to the safety of schoolchildren and teachers.

 HB 99 would allow teachers to carry loaded guns in Ohio elementary, middle, and high schools without completing the extensive safety training required by current Ohio law.
+I know Sub HB 99 has added more hours of training, but it is still not enough.